LOG IN

 31 March 2020

 Sarah Riggott, Group Marketing Director at CSM, considers how the sport and entertainment industry continues to be a force for good in troubled times.
 The term ‘in isolation’ is defined as ‘without relation to other people or things; separately.’
-It is the antithesis of what our species craves, what enables society to flourish and what sets this industry apart in its ability to nourish our most fundamental need: that human connection to a cause greater than any individual could muster alone. ... read more
+It is the antithesis of what our species craves, what enables society to flourish and what sets this industry apart in its ability to nourish our most fundamental need: that human connection to a cause greater than any individual could muster ... read more

 Categories: Blogs